Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 :::

-Notice that our new data has fewer rows (only 10) and several species that aren't found in the data we've been working with.
+Notice that our new data frame has fewer rows (only 10) and several species that aren't found in the data we've been working with.
 We want the information from the "genus" and "species" columns, but not all of it.
-We only want scientific names for the species in the data set we're working with.
+We only want scientific names for the species in the data set we're working with. `left_join()` will bring in what matches and leave behind what doesn't.

 ::: {.cell}